nup002/PhoneSensors/README.md

   for data in client:
     print(data)
 ```
+For a more detailed guide for how to use PhoneSensors together with the SensorStreamer app, read this article: https://medium.com/p/6d724e3bc427

 ## Data format
 `data` in the above example code snippet is a `SensorDataCollection` instance.
 You can obtain the specific sensor data